seo-beomseok/EconometricForecastingUsingNewsTexts/README.md

 ---
 ## Overview & contents

-This repository provides replication codes for generating figures and results in the main texts of "Econometric Forecasting Using Ubiquitous News Texts: Text-enhanced Factor Model"
+This repository contains the replication code used to generate the figures and results presented in the main text of "Econometric Forecasting Using Ubiquitous News Texts: Text-Enhanced Factor Model."

 The main contents of this repository are as follows:
 - `TFIs.ipynb`: codes for exploratory analysis of TFIs